hugomd/blog/content/post/now-review-app-post.md

     - master
 ```

-The above code creates a GitLab Review App when a new merge request is created, letting you to view changes via a deployment.
+The above code creates a GitLab Review App when a new merge request is created, letting you view changes via a deployment.
 This allows your reviewers to see changes almost instantly, without having to run your app locally.
 In this case, `start_review` creates a new _Now_ deployment of the files in `src` and creates an alias for the merge request based on the name of the branch (e.g. `feature/modify-app`, becomes `reponame-feature-modify-app.now.sh`).
 Once the review has finished, `stop_review` will remove the deployments created as part of the merge request process, cleaning up.

-Commit and push this to GitLab.
+Commit and push this code to GitLab.

 ## Testing it out
 Add a new variable called `NOW_TOKEN` to the project, accessible via the project menu.
 This variable will contain a _Now_ token.
 You can create a new token on [this page](https://zeit.co/account#api-tokens).